 As a holding company, Hamilton Insurance Group, Ltd. has no operations of its own and its assets consist primarily of investments in its subsidiaries.
 Accordingly, Hamilton Insurance Group, Ltd.'s future cash flows depend on the availability of dividends or other statutorily permissible distributions, such as returns of capital, from its subsidiaries.
-The ability to pay such dividends and/or distributions is limited by the applicable laws and regulations of the various countries and states in which the Company's subsidiaries operate (refer to Note 19, Statutory Requirements in the audited consolidated financial statements included in our Prospectus for further details), as well as the need to maintain capital levels to adequately support insurance and reinsurance operations, and to preserve financial strength ratings issued by independent rating agencies.
+The ability to pay such dividends and/or distributions is limited by the applicable laws and regulations of the various countries and states in which the Company's subsidiaries operate (refer to Note 19, 18, Statutory Requirements in the audited consolidated financial statements included in our Prospectus Form 10-K for the year ended December 31, 2023 for further details), as well as the need to maintain capital levels to adequately support insurance and reinsurance operations, and to preserve financial strength ratings issued by independent rating agencies.

-During the nine months ended September 30, 2023 and 2022, Hamilton Insurance Group, Ltd. received \$44.0 million and \$77.0 million, respectively, of distributions from its subsidiaries.
+During the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, Hamilton Insurance Group, Ltd. received \$44.0 million \$20.0 million and \$77.0 million, Nil, respectively, of distributions from its subsidiaries.
 Hamilton Insurance Group, Ltd.'s primary use of funds is interest payments on debt and credit facilities, capital investments in subsidiaries, and payment of corporate operating expenses.
-Management believes the dividend distribution capacity of Hamilton Insurance Group, Ltd.'s subsidiaries, which was estimated at \$394.9 million at December 31, 2022, will provide Hamilton Insurance Group, Ltd. with sufficient liquidity for the foreseeable future.
+Management believes the dividend distribution capacity of Hamilton Insurance Group, Ltd.'s subsidiaries, which was estimated at \$394.9 million \$471.6 million at December 31, 2022 December 31, 2023, will provide Hamilton Insurance Group, Ltd. with sufficient liquidity for the foreseeable future.